fastoch/Networking/Switch_basic_config.md

 By entering the command `switchport mode access` we configure the interface to operate in access mode.
 This ensures that the interface will pass traffic for a single VLAN only.

+The remaining interfaces (Fa0/41-48, Gi0/1 and Gi0/2) still belong to VLAN 1 (the default VLAN).

+---

+## Assigning IP addresses to VLANs

 @11min